 1. Individuals and interactions rather than processes and tools

-2. Software that work rather than comprehensive documentation
+2. Software that works rather than comprehensive documentation

 3. Collaboration with the customer rather than contract negotiation